Cashel, County Tipperary: Lordship of Ireland

 The Synod of Cashel of 1172 was organised by Henry II of England.
 The Synod sought to regulate some affairs of the Church in Ireland and to condemn some abuses, bringing the Church more into alignment with the Roman Rite.
-It has been suggested that the seventh act of the Synod called upon the clergy and people of Ireland to acknowledge Henry II of England as their king.
+It has been suggested that the seventh act of the Synod called upon the clergy and people of Ireland to acknowledge Henry II as their king.
 However, a careful reading of the seventh act would not support this interpretation.
-Nevertheless, there is little doubt that the King's purpose in requiring the convocation was to overawe the Irish clergy with a display of his power; no doubt he succeeded in this.
+Nevertheless, there is little doubt that the Henry II's purpose in requiring the convocation was to overawe the Irish clergy with a display of his power; no doubt he succeeded in this.
 In this scenario, the convocation would be viewed as a pretext for the show of strength.

-St. Dominic's Abbey, a Dominican monastery, was established in 1243.

 On 30 December 1640, Cashel was captured by an Irish force under Pilib Ó Dubhuir (died 1648) of Dundrum and his brother Donnchadh Ó Dubhuir (hanged in 1652).
 They took prisoner 300 members of the English garrison and inhabitants.
 The following day, 15 prisoners were killed as revenge for earlier atrocities against the Irish; however, this was against Ó Dubhuir's orders.
 In 1647, during the Irish Confederate Wars, the town was stormed and sacked by English Parliamentarian troops under the 6th Baron Inchiquin (later created the 1st Earl of Inchiquin).
 Over 1,000 Irish Catholic soldiers and civilians, including several prominent clerics, were killed in the attack and ensuing massacre.